openshift-instruqt/instruqt/instruqt-tracks/developing-with-quarkus-getting-started/01-01-create-project/assignment.md

 ----

-`Step 7a:`  Scroll through the file tree on the left side of the editor until you get to the file `/root/projects/quarkus/getting-started/src/main/java/org/acme/quickstart/GreetingResource.java`.
+`Step 7a:`  Scroll through the file tree on the left side of the editor until you get to the file `/root/projects/quarkus/getting-started/src/main/java/org/acme/GreetingResource.java`.
 Then click on the filename in the tree.

-`Step 7b:`  Change the word `Hello` to `Hola` at Line 14 in the file `GreetingResource.java` as shown in the figure below at Callout 2.
+`Step 7b:`  Change the word `Hello` to `Hola` in the file `GreetingResource.java` as shown in the figure below at Callout 2.

 ![Change to Hola](../assets/change-to-hola-01.png)

-`Step 7c:`  Click the save icon to save your changes, as shown in the figure above at Callout 3.

 ----

+The code changes will be saved automatically.

 `Step 8:` Return to **Terminal 2** and tun the following command in the terminal window: